cookiecutter/cookiecutter/docs/advanced/hooks.rst

 Example: Validating template variables
 --------------------------------------

-Here is an example of script that validates a template variable before generating the project, to be used as ``hooks/pre_gen_project.py``:
+Here is an example of a script that validates a template variable before generating the project, to be used as ``hooks/pre_gen_project.py``:

 .. code-block:: python